djknight90/owrpc-website/privacy.md

 ## Online Privacy Policy Only

 This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in OWRPC.
 This policy is not applicable to any information collected offline or via channels other than this website.

-## Consent

-By using our website, you hereby consent to our Privacy Policy and agree to its Terms and Conditions.